 Initially the ships operated from Plymouth but by the mid-1930's were operating out of the docks in London's East End.
 During the World War II their sailings were transferred to Liverpool.

-October 1936 - The New Zealand Shipping Co., Ltd., announced that, commencing with the sailing of 'Rangltiki' from New Zealand, November 19th 1936 they are doing away with Third Class In their motor vessels 'Rangitiki,' 'Rangitata,' and 'Rangitane' (each 17,000 tons), and substituting a new class called Tourist 'B' at reduced fares.
-The rates vary from £38 to £44 single and £69 to £80 return, according to the accommodation selected, and included passage from Australia to New Zealand.
-All fares are subject to exchange, but even with this addition the rates are extremely low for the accommodation, service, and table provided.
+October 1936 - The New Zealand Shipping Co., Ltd., announced that commencing with the sailing of 'Rangitiki' from New Zealand, November 19th 1936 they were doing away with Third Class in their motor vessels 'Rangitiki,' 'Rangitata,' and 'Rangitane', and substituting a new class called Tourist 'B' at reduced fares.
+The rates varied from £38 to £44 single and £69 to £80 return, according to the accommodation selected, and included passage from Australia to New Zealand.
+All fares were subject to exchange, but even with this addition the rates were extremely low for the accommodation & service provided.